FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/discount_handling.md

 ## Requirements

 * All applicable discounts SHOULD be applied to each row they pertain to and SHOULD NOT be negated in a separate row.
 * All discounts applied to a row MUST apply to the entire charge.
-  * If a discount only applies to a portion of a charge, then the discounted portion of the charge MUST be split into a separate row while the standard priced portion should be kept in it's own row.
+  * Multiple discounts MAY apply to a row, but they MUST apply to the entire charge covered by that row.
-  * If multiple discounts apply, there MUST be separate rows for each unique combination of applied discounts or undiscounted amount.
+  * If a discount only applies to a portion of a charge, then the discounted portion of the charge MUST be split into a separate row.
   * Each discount MUST be identifiable using existing FOCUS columns.
     * Rows with a commitment-based discount applied to it MUST include a CommitmentDiscountId.
     * If a provider applies a discount that cannot be represented by a FOCUS column, they SHOULD include additional columns to identify the source of the discount.